 UNESCO declared the day a holiday in 1999, but its roots go back much deeper into the past.
 According to Wikipedia, International Mother Language Day started in 1952 in what is now Bangladesh.
 At this time in history, Bangladesh was still part of Pakistan.
 Most of the people in what was then called East Pakistan spoke Bangla, but in 1948, Urdu, a language spoken primarily in West Pakistan, was declared the official language for the entire country.

-On February 21, 1952, Students at University of Dhaka and Dhaka Medical College started a peaceful protest of the decision, despite the government having banned any sort of meetings and gatherings in the area.
+On February 21, 1952, Students at University of Dhaka and Dhaka Medical College protested the decision.
 Police fired on the protesters, killing some of the students.